moradology/wri-serverless-deploy/README.md

 ### Deployment Process

+0. **Backend setup** S3 backed terraform deployments allow us to keep the state file out of version control. `infra/setup_backend.sh` does this in an idempotent fashion, so it should be safe for use in CI/CD.
 1. **Initialize**: Automatically initializes the Terraform environment.
 2. **Workspace Selection**: Select or create a workspace for your target environment.
 3. **Plan and Apply**: Review and apply Terraform configurations to deploy the GDAL+EMR Serverless application.